Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 Speciality Museum

-Explore the historic fortress in downtown Halifax, learning about its military history and enjoying panoramic views of the city.
+Explore the historic fortress in downtown Halifax, learn about its military history, and enjoy panoramic city views.

 Lunenburg